koraa/cupdev.net/contents/blog/002batchrename.md

 ---
-title: A better batch rename
+title: Batch rename in bash
 date:  Sun, 12 May 2013 23:25:53 +0200
 tags:  tech, unix, linux, cli, sed, awk
 category: tech/cli
 template: article.jade
 ---

-As a commandline user I often use filenames and directories to represent structured data.
-Sometimes I change my mind about the nameing scheme and then I have to rename a lot of files and because I do not want to do that manually I often used tools like *rename* to to move many files.
-Rename is a little tools that takes a sed expression that takes a replacement-expression and a list of files:

-    $ rename 's/foo/bar/' *.txt

-This would rename any files with the suffix txt and change any foo to bar.
-There are a lot of tools similar to rename;
-most of them are written in perl or C and use quite a lot of code.

-## The unix way

-We do not need those tools, because this is quit easy to acomplish using standart unix tools:
+There are a few tools that provide batch renaming for the shell, but most of them are quite huge and need installing.
+It is not necessary to use these utilities, because unix allready all tools necessary:

     $ ls -d *.txt | sed 'p;s/foo/bar/' | xargs -l2 mv

-The first part should be quit clear: Print all files ending with txt.
-The '\*.txt' is making use of the shell`s globbing feature and actually filters all the '.txt' files.
+The first part should be quit clear: Print all files ending with **txt**.
+The **'\*.txt'** makes use of the shell's globbing features and filters all the **'.txt'** files.
-The '-d' tells *ls* to not print the contents of directories.
+The **'-d'** switch tells **ls** not to print the contents of directories.

-The sed expression consists of two parts: *p* tells sed to print the current line and *s/foo/bar/* is the actuall replacemen.
+The sed expression consists of two parts: **p** prints the current line and **'s/foo/bar/'** is the actuall transformation (in this case: a replacement).
 If I run this on my home directory I get this:

     $ ls